-• WARNING: THIS WOOD HEATER CONTAINS CATALYTIC COMBUSTORS, WHICH NEED PERIODIC INSPECTION AND REPLACEMENT FOR PROPER OPERATION.
-IT IS AGAINST FEDERAL REGULATIONS TO OPERATE THIS WOOD HEATER IN A MANNER INCONSISTENT WITH OPERATING INSTRUCTIONS IN THIS MANUAL, OR IF THE CATALYTIC ELEMENTS ARE DEACTIVATED OR REMOVED.
-DO NOT OPERATE YOUR STOVE WITH THE CATALYTIC ELEMENTS REMOVED.
+WARNING: THIS WOOD HEATER CONTAINS A

+CATALYTIC COMBUSTOR, WHICH NEEDS

+PERIODIC INSPECTION AND REPLACEMENT FOR

+PROPER OPERATION.
+IT IS AGAINST FEDERAL

+REGULATIONS TO OPERATE THIS WOOD

+HEATER IN A MANNER INCONSISTENT WITH

+OPERATING INSTRUCTIONS IN THIS MANUAL, OR

+IF THE CATALYTIC ELEMENT IS DEACTIVATED

+OR REMOVED

-It is important to periodically monitor the operation of the catalytic combustors to ensure that they are functioning properly and to determine when they need to be replaced.
+It is important to periodically monitor the operation of the catalytic combustor to ensure that it is functioning properly and to determine when it needs to be replaced.
 A non-functioning combustor will result in a loss of heating efficiency, and an increase in creosote and emissions.
 Following is a list of items that should be checked on a periodic basis

 -Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
-Actual removal of the combustors is not recommended unless more detailed inspection is warranted because of decreased performance.
+Actual removal of the combustor is not recommended unless more detailed inspection is warranted because of decreased performance.
 If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual.

--This catalytic (or hybrid) heater is equipped with a temperature probe to monitor catalyst operation.
-Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to
+-This catalytic (or hybrid) heater is equipped with a thermometer to monitor catalyst operation.
+Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to the